Cat and Health

 Most people only take their cats for a checkup when they think there is something not quite right with them.
 At that stage, the cats could be displaying abnormal behavior, coupled with lack of appetite, being sick, drinking far too much or too little, and their business might not look or smell as usual.

-An ingenious product was invented
+An ingenious product for cat and health was invented

 Motivated by the loss of his pet cat, Daniel Rotman wanted to find a way to make owners aware if their kitties are sick, so they will be in a much better position of curing them quickly before complications arise.
 He recently developed a technology by which a cat’s health can be monitored on a day-to-day basis.
 This ingenious product is used as an early-detection alarm, warning of a potential medical issue with your cat prior to it becoming a serious one.